sanjitasendanglimbu/Wordpress/README.md

 # Wordpress
-This for wordpress custom shortgood
+This for wordpress custom shortcode